YESHASWINI-R/plant-disease-detection/README.md

 ## 🌱 Sustainability Impact

-This project contributes to **UN Sustainable Development Goal (SDG 12: Responsible Consumption and Production)**.
+This project directly aligns with the **United Nations Sustainable Development Goals (SDGs)**, especially:

+* **SDG 12: Responsible Consumption and Production**
-By enabling early detection of plant diseases, it helps to:

-* Reduce unnecessary pesticide use.
+  * Reduces excessive use of pesticides by enabling early and accurate disease detection.
+  * Promotes efficient resource utilization and minimizes crop wastage.

+* **SDG 15: Life on Land**

+  * Encourages healthier agricultural ecosystems.
+  * Helps maintain biodiversity by preventing the spread of harmful crop diseases.

+**Overall Environmental Impact:**

+* Minimizes the use of harmful chemicals in agriculture.
-* Increase crop yield and product quality.
+* Improves food security by increasing yield and quality.
-* Encourage sustainable and environment-friendly farming practices.
+* Promotes **sustainable, tech-driven, and environment-friendly farming practices**.

 ---

 ## 🚀 Future Enhancements

-* Deploy the model as a **mobile or web app** for real-time predictions.
+* Integrate **mobile app** for real-time field predictions.
-* Include **more crop species and disease types**.
+* Expand dataset with **more crops and diseases**.
-* Integrate **IoT and drone-based image collection** for live monitoring.
+* Connect with **IoT-based leaf monitoring sensors**.
+* Deploy model on **cloud platforms** like AWS or Firebase for remote access.

 ---